Naira-ipt/M.-tuberculosis-Gene-Categories-PAML/Scripts/README.md

 VCF files from [Novoalign](https://www.novocraft.com/) are converted to FASTA using GATK [FastaAlternateReferenceMaker](https://gatk.broadinstitute.org/hc/en-us/articles/360037594571-FastaAlternateReferenceMaker)

 # 2. GFF2FASTA
-We used gff2fasta.pl to parse genomes into genes, using h37rv.gff3 as Reference.
+We used gff2fasta.pl to parse genomes into genes, h37rv.gff3 as Reference.

 # 3. Genes concatenation
 We concatenated all genes belonging to the same Gene Category together to obtain a concatenated FASTA file using in-house script concat.sh